Getting Started

 We're looking forward to your feedback.
 And thanks for checking out DayBack!

-John Sindelar CEO, SeedCode
+John Sindelar CEO

 Getting Started in Salesforce

 After you install DayBack, it will show you the Events, Tasks, and Campaigns in your org, and will create a folder of your users as resources.
-(If you're using Salesforce Scheduler, DayBack will instead show your Service Appointments.)
+If you're using Salesforce Scheduler instead, DayBack will show your Service Appointments.

 That's it; you're ready to start using it.